Harbin–Kirin Operation

-The Harbin–Kirin Operation was a military campaign conducted by the Red Army against Japanese forces during the Soviet–Japanese War.
+The Harbin–Kirin Operation (Харбино-Гиринская наступательная операция) was a military campaign conducted by the Red Army against Japanese forces during the Soviet–Japanese War.
 It took place from 9 August to 2 September 1945 and was carried out by troops of the 1st Far Eastern Front and the Pacific Fleet.
 The operation aimed to defeat the Kwantung Army in eastern Manchukuo and northern Korea.
 It formed part of the broader Manchurian Strategic Offensive Operation.

 Background

 The Soviet Union and the Empire of Japan first clashed in 1939 during a series of border conflicts, culminating in the Battles of Khalkhin Gol.
 Due to the heavy defeats suffered at that time, Japan refrained from taking military action against the Soviet Union during World War II.
 The Soviet Union maintained a significant number of tanks and a large troop presence in the Far East, informed by experiences from the Russo-Japanese War.
 Additionally, Japan was heavily engaged in military operations in China and the Pacific, and opening another front against the USSR was considered a potentially disastrous move.

 The Soviet invasion of Manchuria was initially planned for 14 August 1945, as indicated by Joseph Stalin at the Potsdam Conference.
 However, on 3 August, Marshal Aleksandr Vasilevsky reported to Stalin that the Soviet forces would be ready to attack Japan within two days if necessary.

 The main trigger for launching the invasion earlier was the United States' dropping of the first atomic bomb on Hiroshima on 6 August, followed by a second atomic bomb on Nagasaki on 8 August.
 In response, Soviet forces launched a joint attack on the Japanese puppet state of Manchukuo.

 On 8 August 1945, the Soviet Union declared war on the Empire of Japan.
 At 23:00 (Baikal time), Soviet Foreign Minister Vyacheslav Molotov delivered the declaration of war to Japanese Ambassador Naotake Satō.
 Ten minutes past midnight, Soviet troops crossed the border following heavy bombardment of Japanese positions in North Korea and Manchuria.
 The Soviets began advancing simultaneously on three fronts: from the east, north, and west (from the People's Republic of Mongolia) into Manchuria.